vuralevren/altogic-auth-next13/README.md

 ```

 ### Replacing `pages/api/signUp.js` with the following code:
-We have created an endpoint for users to register.
-And here we are logging in by assigning the session token returned from altogic to the cookie.
+We have created an endpoint for users to register.`signUpWithEmail` function can accept optional  third parameter data to save the user's profile.
+We will save the user's name to the database in this example.

 ```js
 // /pages/api/auth/sign-up.js
 import altogic from "../../../configs/altogic";